 The average strength of the regiment was 668.
 There were 293 admissions into hospital (439/1000 mean strength), with 7 deaths in hospital, 1 out of hospital and 3 among the invalids (16.47 deaths/1000 mean strength).
 The average number of daily sick was 12.36; the total deaths to strength for the year was 1.19.
 The following soldiers died during the year:

-- No 667 Pte Thomas Humphreys aged 37 years died on 1870, from Chronic Bright's Disease.
+5 May No 667 Pte Thomas Humphreys aged 37 years died on 1870, from Chronic Bright's Disease.
 He had served with the regiment for 18 years, and had been quartered at Lower St Elmo Barracks.
 He was admitted to the regimental hospital Valletta on 4 May 1870.
 He had a sudden epileptic fit on 5 May from which he never recovered.
 A post mortem examination found cavities and tubercles in both lungs

-- No 534 Pte George Granvell, aged 32 years, died from apoplexy and hemiplegia.
+6 June No 534 Pte George Granvell, aged 32 years, died from apoplexy and hemiplegia.
 He had served for 12 years.
 He was a brick maker quartered at Lower St Elmo Barracks.
 He was admitted to the regimental hospital Valletta on 28 May complaining of a severe pain in the neck extending up the back of his head.
 On 3 June he had a fit which left him with a complete hemiplegia on his left side.
 He was unable to speak or swallow.
 His head was shaved, a blister applied to the nape of his neck, mustard plasters to his feet, and ice constantly wrapped around his head.
 He remained comatosed and died on 6 June 1870.

 In 1872, the 31st had an average strength of 132 men.
 It had 42 admissions (318/1000 mean strength) into hospital with 2 deaths in hospital (15.15/1000 mean strength).